Mannuello/fbt-enforcement/README.md

 python -m fbt_enforcement.main
 ```

-## Linters and formatters
+## Linters and formatters Used
-These formatters will be used during the build process.
-You must address any linting or formatting issues locally.
 - black
 - mypy

+Note: These linters and formatters will be used during the build process and you must address any issues locally or the build will fail.